Double Jaw Surgery before and after photos are displayed with patient consent.

-Double jaw surgery often called maxillo-mandibular jaw surgery is “Orthognathic” surgery, which is performed to correct facial skeletal abnormalities, of both the upper and lower jaw.
-Orthognathic jaw surgery may reposition all or part of the upper jaw, lower jaw, however many patients require “double jaw surgery” involving both the upper jaw and lower jaw and/or the chin.
+Double Jaw Surgery often called maxillo-mandibular surgery is “Orthognathic” surgery, which is performed to correct facial skeletal abnormalities, of both the upper and lower jaw.
+Orthognathic jaw surgery may reposition all or part of the upper jaw or the lower jaw, but many patients require “double jaw surgery” involving both the upper jaw and lower jaw and/or the chin.

-Double jaw surgery not only improves a patient’s smile and appearance, but also their ability to chew, speak and breathe.
-Other benefits of double jaw surgery may include the relief of facial pain, headaches, snoring and obstructive sleep disorders, including sleep apnea.
-While a patient’s appearance may be dramatically enhanced as a result of orthognathic surgery, double jaw surgery is performed primarily to correct functional problems.
+Double Jaw Surgery not only improves a patient’s smile and appearance but also their ability to chew, speak and breathe.
+Other benefits of double jaw surgery may include the relief of facial pain, headaches, snoring, and obstructive sleep disorders, including sleep apnea.
+A patient’s appearance may be dramatically enhanced as a result of orthognathic surgery, but double jaw surgery is performed primarily to correct functional problems.

 Who Needs Double Jaw Surgery?

-People who benefit from double surgery are those who are misaligned teeth and jaws creating an improper bite, which is not correctable by treating a single jaw.
+People who benefit from Double Jaw Surgery are those who have misaligned teeth and jaws creating an improper bite, which is not correctable by treating a single jaw.
 Jaw growth is a gradual process, and the upper and lower jaws may occasionally grow at different rates.
-This can cause functional problems including difficulty with chewing, speaking, breathing, sleeping and overall oral health.
+This can cause functional problems including difficulty with chewing, speaking, breathing, sleeping, and overall oral health.
 A severe misalignment may affect a person’s appearance and produce psychological or emotional problems.

-Jaw or head injuries and birth defects may also affect jaw alignment.
+A jaw or head injury and birth defects may also affect jaw alignment.